Skip to content

 You can think of anyware like middleware (run code before and after some operation with control to manipulate input and output) except that it represents a sequence of operations that form a pipeline rather than just one operation like traditional middleware.

 The request pipeline has five hooks: encode, pack, exchange, unpack, and decode.
+You will learn more about these later.

 Here is a snippet with a few highlights to give you a feel for how it works (note it does not always have to be this verbose as you will see later):